How Can I Improve My Website? (Part Six: Words Do Count)

 NEWwords-do-count

-Thank you for returning to our continuing series “How Can I Improve My Website?”—an easy primer of practical tips you can immediately implement in order to get the most from your online home.
-Topics already covered include how leads actually view their computer screen, the importance of intuitive navigation and why cheap photography can eliminate your homebuilding company before prospects even visit your model homes.
+Thank you for returning to our continuing series “How Can I Improve My Website?”—an easy primer of practical tips you can immediately implement to get the most from your online home.
+Topics already covered include how leads actually view their computer screen, the importance of intuitive navigation, and why cheap photography can eliminate your homebuilding company before prospects even visit your model homes.

-This week we’re going to discuss the importance of your website’s content, specifically how it needs to compel your audience into action.
+This week, we will discuss the importance of your website’s content, specifically how it needs to compel your audience into action.

 Words mean things.
-That may sound a bit too simplistic, but let’s break that comment down.
-Anyone can string together sentences to convey a point, yet all too often we write in the same manner that we speak.
-When it comes to website copy, this simply does not work.
+That may sound too simplistic, but let’s break down that comment.
+Anyone can string together sentences to convey a point, yet we often write in the same manner we speak.
+When it comes to website copy, this does not work.

 Your homebuilding website must be professionally written, and that means much more than using the correct form of common words such as “their” rather than “they’re.”

-As if the above isn’t enough, I can’t stress the importance of incorporating a “call to action,” (CTA), to your content.
-You want your audience to feel compelled to take that next step, whether it’s as simple as placing a call to your homebuilding company, downloading a white paper or even liking you on Facebook.
+As if the above isn’t enough, I can’t stress the importance of incorporating a “call to action” (CTA) into your content.
+You want your audience to feel compelled to take that next step, whether it’s as simple as placing a call to your homebuilding company, downloading a white paper, or even liking you on Facebook.

-Does your website utilize well crafted, professional content, focused on the wants and needs of your target audience?
-Do you invite viewers to take the next step in moving them closer to becoming a customer?
+Does your website utilize well-crafted, professional content focused on the wants and needs of your target audience?
+Do you invite viewers to take the next step in moving them closer to becoming customers?

-If you would like to discuss your website copy please feel free to call me directly at 301.416.7861.
-You can also schedule a free, no obligation, 30 minute consultation.
+If you want to discuss your website copy, please call me at 301.416.7861.
+You can also schedule a free, no-obligation, 30-minute consultation.

-I also wanted to mention there are still some seats remaining for my free marketing automation seminar.
-For local homebuilders in the DC Metro area, please click here to reserve your spot.
-If you’re not able to attend, you can still learn more about the power of marketing automation and request your free personal consultation.
+I also wanted to mention some seats remain for my free marketing automation seminar.
+For local homebuilders in the DC Metro area, please reserve your spot.
+If you cannot attend, you can still learn more about the power of marketing automation and request your free personal consultation.